dusty-nv/jetson-reinforcement/README.md

 # Digging into the C++ API

-To take these deep reinforcement learners from monolithic Python examples into libray form that can be integrated with robots and simulators, we provide a C++ wrapper library and API to the Python code.
+To take these deep reinforcement learners from monolithic Python examples into library form that can be integrated with robots and simulators, we provide a C++ wrapper library and API to the Python code.
 Underneath, the library uses Python's low-level C FFI to pass the tensor memory between the application and PyTorch without extra copies (ZeroCopy).

 The library is architected to be modular and extended to support new types of learning algorithms.
 Below is pseudocode illustrating the signature of the [`rlAgent`](c/rlAgent.h) interface which the RL implementations inherit from: